-- If the trust, or a portion of the trust, becomes irrevocable at the death of the first spouse, the surviving spouse may be considered to have made a taxable gift to the beneficiaries of the irrevocable trust;
+- If the trust, or a portion of the trust, becomes irrevocable at the death of the first spouse, the surviving spouse may be considered to have made a taxable gift to the beneficiaries of the irrevocable trust.

-- At the death of the first spouse, it is unclear whether one‑half the value of the trust is included in his/her estate or whether the entire trust is included;
+- At the death of the first spouse, it is unclear whether one‑half the value of the trust is included in his/her estate or whether the entire trust is included.

-- At the death of the first spouse in a non‑community property state like Virginia, it is unlikely that a basis step up will be obtained for the entire principal of the trust;
+- At the death of the first spouse in a non‑community property state like Virginia, it is unlikely that a basis step-up will be obtained for the entire principal of the trust.

-- If assets contributed to the trust by each spouse are commingled in a joint trust, it may not be possible to keep what is intended to be a credit‑shelter trust from being included in the surviving spouse’s estate;
+- If assets contributed to the trust by each spouse are commingled in a joint trust, it may not be possible to keep what is intended to be a credit‑shelter trust from being included in the surviving spouse’s estate.

-Funding of joint revocable living trust may give rise to immediate taxable gifts.
-To the extent that property contributed to a joint trust by the spouses is unequal in value, a gift may be considered to have occurred.
-Even if the value of the property contributed by each spouse is equal, the spouse with the shorter life expectancy may be considered to have made a gift to the spouse with the longer life expectancy because the actuarial value of the second spouse’s interest in the trust is larger.
+Funding for a joint revocable living trust may give rise to immediate taxable gifts.
+Property contributed to a joint trust by the spouses can be unequal in value.
+In this case, a gift and the occurs.
+The value of the property contributed by each spouse can also be equal.
+However, the spouse with a shorter life expectancy could have made a gift to the spouse with a longer life expectancy.
+This is because of the actuarial value of the second spouse’s interest in the trust is larger.

-Death of the first spouse may result in taxable gift by surviving spouse.
-If a joint revocable living trust provides that on the death of the first spouse a portion or all of the trust becomes irrevocable, the surviving spouse could be considered to have made a taxable gift at that time to the beneficiaries of the irrevocable trust.
-The IRS has ruled that where spouses transferred property to a joint revocable trust and retained life income interests, with the remainder to go to charity, the gift to the charity was complete at the death of the first spouse when the trust became irrevocable.
+Death of the first spouse may result in taxable gifts by surviving spouses.
+This trust provides that on the death of the first spouse a portion or all of the trust becomes irrevocable.
+Thus, the surviving spouse could be a taxable gift to the beneficiaries of the irrevocable trust.
+The IRS has ruled that where spouses transferred the property to a joint revocable trust and retained life income interests, with the remainder to go to charity, the gift to the charity was complete at the death of the first spouse when the trust became irrevocable.

-Use of a joint revocable living trust can hinder estate tax planning with credit shelter trust.
-If a joint revocable living trust is used by spouses whose assets exceed the applicable exclusion amount of one lifetime credit, the trust should provide that, at the death of the first spouse, the joint revocable trust will be divided by placing the protected amount into a trust for the benefit of the surviving spouse and children (credit shelter trust).
-The marital deduction would not be claimed for this credit shelter trust in the first spouse’s estate and would therefore not be included in the estate of the surviving spouse at her death.
+The use of a joint revocable living trust can hinder estate tax planning with credit shelter trust.
+You can use a joint revocable living trust by spouses whose assets exceed the applicable exclusion amount of one-lifetime credit.
+If this occurs, the trust should provide that the joint revocable trust will be divided upon the death of one spouse.
+You would divide the trust by placing the protected amount into a trust for the benefit of the surviving family.
+This is a credit shelter trust.
+You could not claim the marital deduction for this credit shelter trust in the first spouse’s estate.
+Thus, excluding this portion of assets in the estate of the surviving spouse at her death.